-The Nebraska Indian Community College provides quality higher education and lifelong educational opportunities for Umonhon (Omaha), and Isanti (Santee Sioux) and other learners.
+The Nebraska Indian Community College provides quality higher education and lifelong educational opportunities for Umonhon (Omaha), Isanti (Santee Dakota) and other learners.

 Nebraska Indian Community College is envisioned as a comprehensive Tribal College which values service through high quality education.
-The college is distinctive in serving the diverse people of the Umonhon (Omaha) and Isanti (Santee Sioux) Nations.
+The college is distinctive in serving the diverse people of the Umonhon (Omaha) and Isanti (Santee Dakota) Nations.
 It features an enriched living and learning environment and year-round operation.
 The identity of the college is framed by a substantive commitment to multicultural learning.